oneapi-src/SYCLomatic-test/third-party-programs/Velocity-Bench/QuickSilver/README.md

    ```
 ### 4 Review the migrated source code and fix all `DPCT` warnings

 SYCLomatic and [Intel® DPC++ Compatibility Tool](https://www.intel.com/content/www/us/en/developer/tools/oneapi/dpc-compatibility-tool.html) define a list of `DPCT` warnings and embed the warning in migrated source code if need manual effort to check.
 All the warnings in the migrated code should be reviewed and fixed.
-For detail of `DPCT` warnings and corresponding fix examples, refer to [Intel® DPC++ Compatibility Tool Developer Guide and Reference](https://www.intel.com/content/www/us/en/develop/documentation/intel-dpcpp-compatibility-tool-user-guide/top/diagnostics-reference.html) or [SYCLomatic doc page](https://oneapi-src.github.io/SYCLomatic/dev_guide/diagnostics-reference.html).
+For details of `DPCT` warnings and corresponding fix examples, refer to [Intel® DPC++ Compatibility Tool Developer Guide and Reference](https://www.intel.com/content/www/us/en/develop/documentation/intel-dpcpp-compatibility-tool-user-guide/top/diagnostics-reference.html) or [SYCLomatic doc page](https://oneapi-src.github.io/SYCLomatic/dev_guide/diagnostics-reference.html).

-The icpx supports c++17, so you need to update:
+c++17 is required to build SYCL code, so you need to update -std option as follow:
 ```
 $ grep "c++11" out/Makefile.dpct
 TARGET_0_FLAG_0 = -DHAVE_CUDA -DHAVE_UVM=1 -std=c++11 -O3 ${FLAGS}